-These Mashed Cauliflower Breakfast Bowls are perfect for anyone needing a break from their typical breakfast smoothie or bacon and egg routine.
+These Mashed Cauliflower Breakfast Bowls are perfect for anyone looking for a Whole30, low carb, or AIP breakfast recipe.
 While it’s definitely a healthy AIP and gluten free recipe, it also has tons of flavor.
 The recipe is low carb, AIP & Whole 30 friendly, dairy free, and high in antioxidants.
-Regardless of the diet you’re following, this breakfast bowl has you covered.

 I tend to get stuck in a rut with my breakfasts.
 When I’m not drinking Butter Coffee for an intermittent fasting focused breakfast, I’m all about the breakfast bowl.
 Either that, orrrrr I’m indulging with a stack of Matcha Waffles.

 Typically I keep these breakfast bowls pretty simple, tossing whatever leftover protein + veggies into a bowl and calling it a “meal”.
 Well, that was the plan until I discovered just how delicious and filling this combo is.
 The best news of all – these ingredients can be prepped in advance, and thrown together hot or cold to make a quick breakfast for all you busy moms/wives/crazy people.
 (If being a dog-mother counts, I relate to all three of those labels.)

 These days, I'm much more chill.
 I sleep until about 6:45 am, pack James a lunch, and then I get ready to go into the office at the pace of a snail.
 I don't go into the office until 9 am now, and despite the extra time I have in the morning, I feel like I'm always rushing at the end.